 Whether it’s in North America, Africa, Asia, or anywhere in between, hospital physicians and staff are often faced with the same problems and often ask the same questions regularly.
 Every time there is a patient going into cardiac arrest, an AED is needed—ASAP.
 Every time a nurse needs to grab a small piece of equipment that has been misplaced, they have to wander the halls or consult spreadsheets.
 There are huge problems with these solutions.

 Manually recording where a staff member has moved an asset is one affordable way to keep track of tools.
 Unfortunately, it’s not uncommon for staff to simply forget to update these files or for the asset to simply be moved again without any further note.
 The result isn’t just a confusing spreadsheet but tools going missing when they are needed most.

 Why real-time asset tracking in hospitals makes a difference.

 Why do operators care about asset location?
 Here’s a quick refresher.

-The real affect of assets missing is the bottom line of hospitals.
-There’s no question it also makes the lives of patients and staff more difficult, but it definitively affects the hospital in the long-term.
-Thousands or millions of dollars being wasted each on year on lost or misplaced assets is a fundamental operational issue.
+The real effect of assets missing is the bottom line of hospitals.
+There’s no question it also makes the lives of patients and staff more difficult, but it definitively affects the hospital in the long term.
+Thousands or millions of dollars being wasted each year on lost or misplaced assets is a fundamental operational issue.